Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Montrose

 Montrose is where all the cool kids hang out!
 This place has serious artistic vibes.
-You’ll stumble across murals, galleries, and the kind of coffee shops where people actually write novels.
-The food scene is amazing, too.
-Plus, you can bar hop on foot, which is basically a miracle in Houston.
+You’ll stumble across murals, galleries, and coffee shops where people write novels.
+The food scene is fantastic, too.
+Plus, you can bar hop on foot, a miracle in Houston.

-Vintage bungalows sit right next to sleek new townhomes, so you get that perfect old-meets-new energy.
+Vintage bungalows sit next to sleek new townhomes, giving you that perfect old-meets-new energy.

 River Oaks

-Okay, River Oaks is a nice territory.
-Here, there are mansions that will make your head spin and tree-lined streets that look like movie sets.
+Okay, River Oaks is a friendly territory.
+Here, some mansions and tree-lined streets that look like movie sets will make your head spin.

-This is old Houston money at its finest, and the homes are jaw-dropping gorgeous.
-You’ll pay through the nose to live here, but man, you’ll feel like royalty every single day.
+This is old Houston money, and the homes are gorgeous.
+You’ll pay through the nose to live here, but you’ll feel like royalty daily.

 Heights/Washington Heights

 The Heights is all the hype right now!
-Here, there are Victorian houses with actual character, streets you can bike down without fearing for your life, and 19th Street is basically party central.
+There are Victorian houses with actual character, streets you can bike down without fearing for your life, and 19th Street is basically party central.

-Home prices have seen an increase because everyone wants to live here, but can you blame them?
-You get that small-town feel with big-city perks, plus you can actually bike downtown if you’re feeling ambitious.
+Home prices have increased because everyone wants to live here, but can you blame them?
+You get that small-town feel with big-city perks; you can bike downtown if you’re ambitious.

 Midtown